 After the first lockdown, larger real trade fairs were held again in Germany in September and October 2020.
 Around 20 events took place without problems and with good success.
 These included public fairs with international and regional appeal as well as trade visitor fairs with regional to national catchment areas and international participation.
 Around 270,000 visitors documented the strong interest in the trade fairs.Trade fairs are business platforms where comprehensive hygiene and distance concepts can be implemented to protect the health of trade fair participants, as the trade fairs held in autumn 2020 also proved.

 Hygiene and distance concepts at trade fairs in Germany.

 Trade fair participants from abroad are allowed to enter Germany as business travellers with good cause despite numerous travel restrictions worldwide.
 What foreign exhibitors and visitors must specifically consider before entering Germany can be found at

-The temporary prohibition of trade fairs in Germany and other corona-related measures to restrict contacts will result in serious losses for many companies in the trade fair and event industry.
+The cancellation of trade fairs in Germany and other corona-related measures to restrict contacts have resulted in serious losses for many companies in the trade fair and event industry.
 For this reason, the German Federal Government has been providing extensive support measures, which are being successively supplemented and increased.
 Here you will find an

 overview of the state corona aid.